Why Pep Guardiola Dropped Antoine Semenyo for FA Cup Semi Final vs Southampton

 Only Rayan Cherki, Matheus Nunes and Rayan Aït-Nouri retained their places for the Wembley showdown, as Guardiola looked to manage fatigue amid a demanding run of fixtures.

-Several key players, including Erling Haaland, Gianluigi Donnarumma, Marc Guéhi and Bernardo Silva, were named on the bench, while Semenyo was omitted entirely.
+Several key players, including Erling Haaland, Gianluigi Donnarumma, Marc Guéhi and Bernardo Silva, were on the bench, while Semenyo was omitted entirely, according to the BBC.

-It marked the first time since his reported £64 million move from AFC Bournemouth in January that he was not included in a domestic matchday squad.
+It marked the first time since the Ghanaian star's reported £64 million move to the Etihad from AFC Bournemouth in January that he was not included in the domestic matchday squad.

 Why Semenyo was left out vs Southampton